Get in touch with your baby through baby massage.

 Baby massage oil

-Please do a spot check of any essential oils and carrier oil mix you plan to place on babies skin 24 hours before hand.
-Look out for any reactions or redness and discontinue use and contact your doctor.
+Please do a spot check of any oil blend you plan to place on babies skin 24 hours before hand.
+Look out for any reactions or redness, contact your doctor if any reaction occurs.

 All content here should be considered as opinion only.
 Please always seek the advice of your own doctor with any questions or issues you may have regarding the health of your baby or toddler.